modaliely7/Data-science-Road-Map/README.md

-# Data science Road Map
+# Data Science Road Map
 A new Road Map to the Data science Career

 ## Fundamentals for Beginners